2022 Service Content Optimization Guide

 Hub pages are terrific for SEO.
 They’re pretty, organized, and give search engines an easy-to-understand format on how your content is structured.

-Just as a rule of thumb, a blog is not a hub page.
+As a rule of thumb, a blog is not a hub page.
 Blogs are for your weekly/monthly content, not pages that are the cornerstone of your business.

 Oil changes are the bread and butter of most service operations.
 More likely than not, your customers will want to know the following information: